Syahidah Ismail* is the author of Saltwater Spirits, the groundbreaking novel released in 2019.

 Saltwater Spirits is a work of historical fiction that broke ground as the first novel published in North America by a Singaporean author of Indigenous Malay descent in the diaspora.
 The story is also the first to examine questions of belonging, displacement, and resilience within the Indigenous Malay community in a historical setting.
 Syahidah is one of the youngest among her contemporaries, releasing her first work at age 30.

 Saltwater Spirits launched in June 2019 as an independent, self-published work to local and international attention.
 It is now available in public libraries in Vancouver and Singapore and has been featured in US university classrooms.

-She currently lives with her partner and child on the unceded territories of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations on Turtle Island.
-The land is also known as Vancouver, British Columbia, Canada.
+Syahidah currently resides as an immigrant-settler on the unceded territories of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations of Turtle Island.
+This land is also known as Vancouver, British Columbia, Canada.

 *Syahidah Ismail is a Malay name and follows the structure of (personal name) + (patronymic).

 The author is to be referred to as Syahidah — not Ismail, which is their father’s name.